- Ptolemaios IV Philopator sends grain to the Romans;

 The Romans now clung on to just a small part of the Spanish peninsula north of the river Ebro.
 They were basically back to where they had started in 218 BCE.
 All the efforts of Gnaeus and Publius Scipio had been undone in two consecutive battles.
 The Carthaginians were jubilant, but they soon became overconfident.
 Hasdrubal, son of Gisgo, had already crossed the Ebro, where he was surprised by stiff Roman resistance.
 The Romans were led by a talented young knight (eques) named Lucius Marcius, who may have been serving as a tribune or a senior centurion.
 Marcius had rallied many of the survivors and had collected more troops from local garrisons.
 He had then joined forces with Tiberius Fonteius’ men and repulsed Hasdrubal’s first attack.
 Marcius built upon his success by storming Hasdrubal’s camp.
 Hasdrubal in fact had two camps, and copying the tactic of the Carthaginians – ars Punica in Livius’ work – the Roman knight had hidden some infantry and cavalry in the valley between these camps.
 When the first camp was stormed and the Carthaginians fled, they were ambushed in the valley and cut to pieces.

 The second camp may have been taken as well.
-Among the booty was a silver shield with Hasdrubal Barcas’ image, which was sent to Rome and kept in the great temple of Jupiter on the Capitol until it was destroyed in a fire in 83 BCE.
+Among the booty was a silver shield with Hasdrubal Barcas’ image, which was sent to Rome and kept in the great temple of Jupiter on the Capitoline Hill until it was destroyed in a fire in 83 BCE.
 The Romans had suffered two sharp defeats and had lost two very experienced commanders, but they were far from beaten.
 And what was more, there were soon conflicts between the Carthaginian commanders and between the Carthaginians and their Spanish allies.
 Hasdrubal, son of Gisgo, got into a feud with Indibilis, and this led to estrangement between the two peoples, causing some of the tribes to renew their contacts with the Romans.

 Lucius Marcius sent letters to Rome about the situation in Spain, referring to himself as a propraetor.
 Many senators were annoyed at this, since Marcius was not a magistrate and did not hold any imperium.
-Nevertheless, the Senate was pleased that the Roman knight had managed to stabilise the situation on the Iberian peninsula and it promised to sent clothes and grain to the army in Spain.
+Nevertheless, the Senate was pleased that the Roman knight had managed to stabilise the situation on the Iberian peninsula and it promised to send clothes and grain to the army in Spain.
 Later, the Senate sent Gaius Claudius Nero to take charge of the troops there and to relieve Marcius and Tiberius Fonteius.
 Nero took much-needed reinforcements with him, some 12.000 infantry and 1.100 cavalry.

 Marcellus returned to Rome this year, and under normal circumstances he would no doubt have been allowed to hold a triumph.
 But because the war on Sicily was still unfinished, the Senate after some debate decided to give him the lesser honour of holding an ovatio, a ceremony during which the victorious commander rode through the streets on horseback instead of in a chariot.
 The ovatio was nevertheless impressive.
 Marcellus had an image of captured Syracuse paraded through the city, as well as captured war material and items taken from the royal treasure.
 Roman citizenship was granted to Sosis, a Syracusan who had helped capture the fortress of Euryalos, and to Moericus, the Spaniard who had betrayed Ortygia to the Romans.
 Each was also given 500 iugera of public land (some 125 acres), the maximum amount of land a Roman citizen was allowed to possess according to the Lex Licinia Sextia of 367 BCE.